 - Cleated tread slip gripper back eliminates sling related noise

 - One hand, quick adjusting

-This sling contains 4 strands of paracord – 2 of each color – with roughly 42′ of cord in total.
-They perform very well for this price point, and the length works well for a variety of heights and body sizes.
+This sling contains four strands of paracord – 2 of each color – with roughly 42′ of cord in total.
+They perform very well for this price point, and the length works well for various heights and body sizes.
 The swivels are universal and will work on almost any mounting stud.

 - Adjustable from 33″ to 44″

 - Webbing width: 1.25″

 The MS1 is considered one of the most versatile Magpul slings with many people giving this the designation of the “best single point sling” on name recognition alone.
 It’s called the “MS1” because it’s the one sling that can transform into every other sling in the Magpul catalog with the addition of adapters.

 This two-point AR-15 sling uses the MS1 slider, which is engineered to make quick adjustments a breeze – and lock them in with no slipping once in place.